 There’s plenty of options out there, so we’ve created a short guide on the best winter base layers, including what to look out for when choosing yours.

-The Chill Factor 2 is made from 100% polyester and features a high collar with zip closure.
+The Mark is made from 100% polyester and features a high collar with zip closure.
 The construction makes this top lightweight and flexible for more comfortable wear.
-The thermal, fleece lining is breathable to keep moisture away from your skin while thew added windproof membrane helps trap heat in and keep the cold out.
+The trousers are more of the same.
+They keep moisture away from your skin while the membrane helps trap heat in and keep the cold out.

 The Warmcore bottoms by DXR are incredibly lightweight and breathable for winter base-layers.
 Made from a thin, elasticated material which hugs your body shape, these bottoms offer enhanced insulation thanks to their hollow-fibre, quilted construction.
 The fabric is designed to keep heat in, yet still, manage to keep moisture away from the skin for comfortable all-day wear.